wiklundm/arcticsleddogclub/README.md

 The about us page section has all the information requested above.

 *_Give access to social media links for reviews and other information_.
 The footer has links to Facebook, Instagram and Twitter.
 The Icons in the footer are spread evenly.
-The icon is represtented by an icon that is appropriate and easy to identify and has a link that redirects the user to their social media platoform.
+The icon is represented by an icon that is appropriate and easy to identify and has a link that redirects the user to their social media platoform.
 It opens in a new tab.

 *_To have a contact form where the user can ask questions and apply for the next course_.
 On the About us page is a contact form where the user can leave a message to the club and sign up for the next course.
-The contact form is requesting the user to put first name, last name, e-mail adress and information in the form before the user can use the Contact us button.
-When the user clicks the Contact us button it is redirected to a template borrowed from Code Institute that validate that the button works and the information the user put in the form can be seen in the template.
+The contact form requests the user to put first name, last name, e-mail address and information in the form before the user can use the Contact us button.
+When the user clicks the Contact us button, it is redirected to a template borrowed from Code Institute that validates that the button works and the information the user put in the form can be seen in the template.

-*_To give the user short information about the clubs policy and regulations needed to know_.
+*_To give the user short information about the clubs policy and regulations_.
-In the about us page are is an unordered list explaining the purpose and policy of the club.
-The user can read that the club answers to the authorities in Svenska Draghundsportförbundet, Svenska idrottsförbundet and ISDVMA (International Sleddog Veterinary Medicin Association) and ESDRA (European Sleddog Racing Accociation).
+On the about us page there is an unordered list explaining the purpose and policy of the club.
+The user can read that the club answers to the authorities in Svenska Draghundsportförbundet, Svenska idrottsförbundet and ISDVMA (International Sleddog Veterinary Medicine Association) and ESDRA (European Sleddog Racing Association).

 #### Returning and first time user

--_As both a returning and first-time visitor I want to easily be able to contact the Sleddog Club_.
+-_As both a returning and first-time visitor, I want to easily be able to contact the Sleddog Club_.
-  The clubs adress, phone-number and email-adress is easily found on the Home page and there are a form in About us page where the user can contact the club.
+  The club's address, phone-number and email-adress are easily found on the Home page and there is a form on the About us page where the user can contact the club.

-- _To create a design that would be fully responsive on all devices and screen sizes_.
+* _To create a design that would be fully responsive on all devices and screen sizes_.
-  I continously tested the layout with dev-tools and the deployed project on different screen-sizes.
+  I continuously tested the layout with dev-tools and the deployed project on different screen-sizes.
   I used AmIResponsive to see how the layout looked on different screens.

-- _To easily find information about the next course_.
+* _To easily find information about the next course_.
-- In the Courses page are infomation about the next course.
-It is made in short sentenses with important information about the time, location, price and content of the next course.
+* On the Courses page is infomation about the next course.
+It is made in short sentences with important information about the time, location, price and content of the next course.
 The information is made as a list to be easy to find and read.
 There is a section with additional information good to know before participating in the course.

 # Credits

 The content of the website is fictional and created by myself.
-The images are from Istock except from the homepage hero picture that is borrowed from my friend Anna Norman on Lifestyle North AB/Kiruna Dogsled.
+The Hero image is borrowed from my friend Anna Norman.
+The Snowflake image is from Shutterstock and the remaining images from IStock.
-Information on how to make the Burger icon I found on stack and the lessons from Code institute.
+Information on how to make the navbar and Burger icon I found on stack and the lessons from Code institute.
-The template that sends the information from the form from Code Institute.
+The template that recieves the information from the form, is from Code Institute.

 # Acknowledgements